gnosisguild/gnosis-guild-app/packages/contributor-list-job/README.md

 ## Environment Variables

-SUBGRAPH_URL - the url to the chains specific subgraph NODE_WALLET_SEED - A wallet seed that should match the wallet seed in the express server.
+SUBGRAPH_URL: the url to the chains specific subgraph
+NODE_WALLET_SEED: A wallet seed that should match the wallet seed in the express server.

 ## Schema Updates